fabianwulf/kinode-scraper/readme.md

 # 🍿 kinode-scraper

-Small pet project to fetch today's movie schedules for cinemas listed on [kino.de](https://kino.de).
+Small pet project fetching today's movie schedules for cinemas listed on [kino.de](https://kino.de).

-Motivation: I moved to a neighbourhood has a number of small independent cinemas around, so instead of looking up schedules for every cinema manually I wanted to have a daily schedule of the cinemas close to the place I live.
+Motivation: I moved to a neighbourhood having a small number of nice independent cinemas around.
+So instead of looking up schedules for every cinema I wanted to have something like a daily schedule for the ones close to the place I live.

 🙈 Since I couldn't find any appropriate API providing the data i needed I chose to scrape it from kino.de (some may find it quite a heavy website 💅) by [Puppeteer](https://github.com/GoogleChrome/puppeteer), so it may take a while to gather all information from it - depending on the list of pages to scrape.

-Resulting data could either be used and processed in other JS modules (through CommonJS) or written into a JSON file on hard disk (easiest via CLI command).
+This library can either be used by CommonJS imports within JavaScript modules to fetch and process mentioned data or by CLI command which stores the results into a JSON file somewhere on hard disk.

 ## Install
 ---